AntoniosBarotsis/qr-rs/README.md

 ## Documentation

-Documentation has been moved to [here](https://antoniosbarotsis.github.io/qr-rs/).
+Documentation has been moved [here](https://antoniosbarotsis.github.io/qr-rs/).

 ## The Sub-Folders